Posterior contraction and uncertainty quantification for the multivariate spike-and-slab LASSO: Asymptotic theory of mSSL

-From here we show the contraction in log-affinity $\rho(f,f_0)$ for mSSL.
-To finish up the proof, we check that number of sets described in Equation~\eqref{eqn:test_sets_mssl} needed to cover sieve $\mathcal{F}_n$, denoted by $N_*$, can be bounded by $\exp(Cn\epsilon_n^2)$ for some suitable constant $C$.
+To finish the proof, we use a covering arguments to show that $\phi_n$'s we take maximum over is not too big.
+Formally we show that number of sets described in Equation~\eqref{eqn:test_sets_mssl} needed to cover sieve $\mathcal{F}_n$, denoted by $N_*$, can be bounded by $\exp(Cn\epsilon_n^2)$ for some suitable constant $C$.

-By using the same argument as in \citet{Ning2020}, we can bound the logarithm of the covering number $\log(N_*)$:
+We can bound the logarithm of the covering number $\log(N_*)$:

 The two terms above can be treated in a similar fashions.
 Denote $\max\{q,s_0^B,s_0^\Omega\}=s^\star$.
 Since there are multiple ways to allocate the effective 0's, we pick up a binomial coefficient below: